 A 2D rotation matrix looks like this:

-The name, identifies it as a Rotation matrix.
-The superscript indicates that it’s a rotation in two dimensions, and the subscript that the rotation is about the z-axis.
-Also, R is a function that takes an angle, θ (theta).
+The name, {R}_{xy}^{2}(\theta) identifies it as a Rotation matrix.
+The superscript indicate that it’s a rotation in two dimensions, and the subscript that the rotation involves the X and Y coordinates (exactly as we’d expect in two dimensions).
+Also, note that R is a function that requires an input, the angle theta (θ).

 The result is a matrix with four values based on the sine and cosine of θ.
-Given the following table, it’s easy to plug in values for four cases of angle θ:
+Given the following table, it’s easy to plug in values for four well-known cases of angle θ:

-0° | 90° | 180° | 270° | |
+90° 180° 270°

-sin θ | 0 | +1 | 0 | -1 |
+sin θ 0 +1 0 -1

-cos θ | +1 | 0 | -1 | 0 |
+cos θ +1 0 -1 0

-So the first rotation matrix, a rotation of zero degrees, looks like this:
+So, plugging in the values from the first colum, the first rotation matrix, a rotation of zero degrees, looks like this:

 Which is the identity matrix.
 A rotation of zero degrees does nothing.

-The other three matrices look like this:
+The other three matrices for the table values look like this:

 For instance, a 10-degree rotation matrix looks like this:

-The values are just cos(10) and sin(10) plugged into their appropriate spots.
+The values are just cos(10°) and sin(10°) plugged into their appropriate spots.

 3D